-These projections indicate that Ireland can meet its non-ETS EU targets over the period 2021 to 2030 assuming full implementation of the 2019 Climate Action Plan and the use of the flexibilities available.
+These latest projections (June 2021) indicate that Ireland can meet its non-ETS EU targets over the period 2021 to 2030 assuming full implementation of the 2019 Climate Action Plan and the use of the flexibilities available.
 In terms of the 2030 targets, the ESR provides two new flexibilities (use of ETS allowances and credit from action undertaken in the land use, land use change and forestry (LULUCF) sector) to allow for a fair and cost-efficient achievement of the targets.
 Ireland can potentially avail of up to 26.8 Mt CO2 eq of credits under the latter flexibility, almost 10% of the total available under this flexibility across the EU.
 This is in recognition of the greater relative contribution of agriculture to Ireland’s emissions profile, and the challenges associated with emissions reductions from that sector.
 Our projections show that Ireland can meet its 2030 targets only with full implementation of the 2019 Climate Action Plan and the use of both flexibilities.
-Greenhouse gas emissions: Projections to 2020 graph above shows Ireland's ESD emissions and targets.
+Greenhouse gas emissions 2020 graph above shows Ireland's ESD emissions and targets.

 Further information about Ireland's greenhouse gas emissions is available on our website.